At Attwoods we can advise on tax planning strategies for yourself and your family.

 If Paul can reduce his income by a further £5,000 no charge would arise.
 This could be achieved by transferring investments to Sarah or by making additional pension or Gift Aid payments.

 There is a ‘cap’ on certain otherwise unlimited tax reliefs (excluding charitable donations) of the greater of £50,000 and 25% of your income.
 This cap applies to relief for trading losses and certain types of qualifying interest.

-Funding university and saving up a deposit for a first home are expensive prospects, so the sooner you start planning, the better.
-All children have their own PA, so income up to £11,500 escapes tax this year, as long as it does not originate from parental gifts.
-If income from parental gifts exceeds £100 (gross), the parent is taxed on it unless the child has reached 18, or married.
-Parental gifts could be invested to produce tax-free income, or in a Cash or Stocks and Shares Junior Individual Savings Account (JISA) to help build a fund to help offset university expenses and minimise debts.
-The £100 limit does not apply to gifts into JISAs or National Savings Children's Bonds.
+Funding university degrees and saving up a deposit for a first home are increasingly expensive prospects, so the sooner you start planning, the better.
+All children have their own PA, so income up to £12,500 escapes tax this year, as long as it does not originate from parental gifts.
+If income from parental gifts exceeds £100 (gross), the parent is taxed on it, unless the child has reached 18, or has married.
+Parental gifts could be invested to produce tax-free income, or in a Cash or Stocks and Shares Junior Individual Savings Account (Junior ISA) to help build a fund to help offset university expenses and minimise debts.
+The £100 limit does not apply to gifts into JISAs or National Savings Children’s Bonds.

 Maintenance payments do not usually qualify for tax relief.
 The special CGT and IHT treatment for transfers between spouses applies throughout the tax year in which separation occurs.
 For CGT, transfers in subsequent years are dealt with under the rules for disposals between connected persons, with the disposal treated as a sale at market value, which could result in substantial chargeable gains.
 For IHT, transfers remain exempt until the decree absolute.
 Timing is crucial; we can assist you.